 Before we talk about how to avoid paying California state income tax, we will discuss what the state’s tax laws imply.

 Californians are taxed on all of their income, no matter where it comes from.
 This covers earnings from jobs in California and other states or countries, as well as earnings from investments and other sources.
 Taxes in California have always been hefty, and many people do everything they can to avoid paying them.
 This is especially true for someone who anticipates a significant increase in income.

 California, much like the federal government, uses a marginal rate tax system, which means that only those with income above a specific level face increasing taxes.
 For instance, the 13.3 percent income tax bracket applies to a net income over $1 million.
 The anticipated hike would raise the rates to 14.3% on incomes over $1 million, 16.3% on incomes over $2 million, and 16.8% on incomes over $5 million.
 Similarly, the proposed 0.4 percent wealth tax would only be applicable for those with incomes above $30 million.

 If you’re trying to find ways on how to avoid paying California state income tax, you might have some of the following questions.

 How Many Days Can You Live in California Without Paying Taxes?

-A California resident can be regarded as a non-resident under the state’s tax rules if they relocate for the purpose of work and maintain a domicile outside the state for at least 546 days.
+A California resident can be regarded as a non-resident under the state’s tax rules if they relocate for the purpose of work and maintain a domicile outside the state for at least 546 days - one and a half years.
 Temporary visits to the state are allowed but should not exceed a limit of 45 days; otherwise, your non-resident status might not be considered valid.